murat0058/RepositoryT/README.md

-RepoT
+RepositoryT
 =====

-Generic Repository Pattern base with UnitOfWork
+Generic Repository Pattern and UnitOfWork implementation with base classes.